Trauma-Informed Youth Engagement™

 This is a very interactive class, so to ensure you get the best experience, seats are limited.

 Not sure if this is for you?
-Continue for more information.
+Continue to read on for more information.

-In this 2-day 9-hour Intensive, you’ll learn how to:
+In this Youth Engagement Series, you’ll learn how to:

-Engage TAY by transforming into the best ally for youth
+Engage youth/young adults (Y/YAs) by transforming into the best ally

-Empower TAY to reach their full potential by applying social learning
+Empower Y/YAs to reach their full potential by applying social learning

-Increase youth success in achieving their goals by using Appreciative Inquiry and trauma-informed principles
+Increase youth success in achieving their goals by using trauma-informed principles

 Create safe/brave spaces for youth to learn and grow